gnello/webhook-manager/README.md

 ```

 ### Custom service
-To use a custom service, you must create a class that implements the ```\Gnello\WebhookManager\Services\ServiceInterface``` interface
+To use a custom service, you should create a class that implements the ```\Gnello\WebhookManager\Services\ServiceInterface``` interface
 and then register it on WebhookManager.
-In WebhookManager options, you must specify that you want to use a custom service.
+In WebhookManager options, you should specify that you want to use a custom service.

 ```php
 require '../vendor/autoload.php';